 Doryn’s passion for bold shapes, contrasting textures and unusual stones is evident throughout her collections.
 Crafted in 18k gold with a satin finish, her statement-making pieces incorporate stones such as white diamond, black diamond, black onyx, agate, turquoise, red coral, pearl, sapphire and emerald.
 “I love playing with complementary forms, textures, colors and layers to create jewelry with a timeless appeal,” Each piece is handcrafted in New York, using the finest quality materials.
 “I think of each piece as a modern heirloom to be passed down to a future generation,” she says.

-Doryn was recently named Emerging Designer of 2016 by Centurion Jewelry and was the recipient of the 2016 JCK Rising Stars Editor’s Choice Award in Las Vegas.
+Doryn was named Emerging Designer of 2016 by Centurion Jewelry and was the recipient of the 2016 JCK Rising Stars Editor’s Choice Award in Las Vegas.
+She is a member of JA, WJA, AGTA, JDPN, CJDG, MJSA, Accessories Council, American Society of Jewelry Historians and The Art Deco Society.
 She lives in New York City with her husband and two children.